 Instead, they dived headlong into Batman Incorporated, the third phase of their run – and it’s here that the darkness of Batman’s world finally and ruthlessly overwhelms him.
 Reacting to the modern trend of increasingly bleak Bat-tales, Morrison stress tests late-stage Batman to failure, pushing the character past the point where he can function effectively.

 It’s a brutal, extended critique that hits even harder because of how positively Phase 3 starts out.
 Not only does Bruce Wayne franchise the Batman “brand” by bringing crimefighters from around the world into the Bat-fold, but he also ups his game when it comes to targeting the root causes of crime.
-There’s a palpable feeling that we’re witnessing the evolution of the character, that Batman is finally breaking the seemingly endless cycle of trauma in favour of a brighter future that trades bloody showdowns with increasingly twisted psychopaths for a more aspirational mission.
+There’s a palpable feeling that we’re witnessing the evolution of the character.
+Batman is finally breaking the seemingly endless cycle of trauma in favour of a brighter future that trades bloody showdowns with increasingly twisted psychopaths for a more aspirational mission.

 And then things go rapidly downhill.
 A vast criminal organisation, Leviathan, sets out to destroy Batman Incorporated and succeeds with chilling ease, using methods evocative of real-world terror cells.
 These chapters are a harrowing read, as a beaten down Dark Knight has the limits of what he can cope with – as an individual and as an idea – rubbed in his face by former lover, Talia al Ghul, Leviathan’s leader and architect of this nightmarish chain of events.